ciwchris/ciwchris_pelican.github.com/content/2013-09-26-introduction-to-powershell.markdown

 &$qa -q "What is" -a "The answer"
 %}

-{% include_code lang:PowerShell Piplining Parameters
+{% inline_code lang:PowerShell Piplining Parameters
 $files =
 {
 	param ($headertext = "default header")